taion/use-named-routes/README.md

 ## Usage

-Enhance your history with `useNamedRoutes`, and pass in your routes:
+Enhance your history with `useNamedRoutes` and pass in your routes:

 ```js
 import createHistory from 'history/lib/createBrowserHistory';